North West, 52.05785,1.17702

 grid reference TM 178 447

-This pub had an unusual layout, which made it feel more like a bar in someone's house than a pub.
+This pub had an unusual layout and furnishings, which made it feel more like a bar in someone's house than a pub.

 In its later years, the Trafalgar was significantly improved with the addition of a conservatory and noted for a wider-than-average range of ales.